Georgette Heyer: Legacy

+Heyer has been criticised for antisemitism, in particular for a scene in The Grand Sophy (published in 1950).
+Courtney Milan has said that "Georgette Heyer was a racist, and so her depiction of the era was deeply imperfect".
+Examination of family papers by Jennifer Kloester confirms she held prejudiced personal opinions.
+The psychoanalyst author and Heyer fan Amy Street has written about her struggle to come to terms with Heyer's antisemitism.
+In 2023, Heyer's USA publisher, Sourcebooks, released an edited version of The Grand Sophy to change antisemitic language with the permission of the Georgette Heyer Estate.
+The estate decided to remove an afterword by Shakespeare Professor Mary Bly, who is also the romance author Eloisa James, that provided context for the changed text, prompting Bly to withdraw her editing and commentary/context work from the project.

-Despite her popularity and success, Heyer was largely ignored by critics other than Dorothy L. Sayers, who reviewed An Unfinished Clue and Death in the Stocks for The Sunday Times.
+Despite her popularity and success, Heyer was largely ignored by critics other than Dorothy L. Sayers, who reviewed The Unfinished Clue and Death in the Stocks for The Sunday Times.
 Although none of her novels was ever reviewed in a serious newspaper, according to Duff Hart-Davis, "the absence of long or serious reviews never worried her.
 What mattered was the fact that her stories sold in ever-increasing numbers".
 Heyer was also overlooked by the Encyclopædia Britannica.
 The 1974 edition of the encyclopædia, published shortly after her death, included entries on popular writers Agatha Christie and Sayers, but did not mention Heyer.